 With this information, we can see why Big Technologies is trading at such a high P/E compared to the market.
 It seems most investors are expecting this strong growth to continue and are willing to pay more for the stock.

 Using the price-to-earnings ratio alone to determine if you should sell your stock isn't sensible, however it can be a practical guide to the company's future prospects.

-We've established that Blackstone Group maintains its high P/E on the strength of its forecast growth being higher than the wider market, as expected.
-Right now shareholders are comfortable with the P/E as they are quite confident future earnings aren't under threat.
-Unless these conditions change, they will continue to provide strong support to the share price.
+As we suspected, our examination of Big Technologies revealed its three-year earnings trends are contributing to its high P/E, given they look better than current market expectations.
+Right now shareholders are comfortable with the P/E as they are quite confident earnings aren't under threat.
+Unless the recent medium-term conditions change, they will continue to provide strong support to the share price.